 Exhibitors at Agile live events may wish to scan your badge so they can contact you with more information.
-Agile uses Swoogo to provide badge scanning services to exhibitors who request it.
-By allowing an exhibitor to scan your badge you are consenting to have Swoogo provide the exhibitor with your contact information, and thereafter you may be contacted by the exhibitor post-event.
+Agile uses a 3rd party provider to provide badge scanning services to exhibitors who request it.
+By allowing an exhibitor to scan your badge you are consenting to have the provider provide the exhibitor with your contact information, and thereafter you may be contacted by the exhibitor post-event.
 If you do not wish the exhibitor to contact you, please communicate this directly with the exhibitor at the event or thereafter.

 C. Web and Virtual conferences

 Agile offers several web-based virtual conferences throughout the year.
 Many of them are free to Agile members, while non-members are charged a fee.
-Agile also offers web conferences that are co-sponsored by Agile and its corporate partners and these conferences are often free to everyone because of the co-sponsor’s underwriting.
+Agile also offers web conferences that are co-sponsored by Agile and its corporate partners.
 This means that when you register for a co-sponsored web conference, you will be providing your registration information to both the Agile and the applicable co-sponsors.
 All Agile web-based virtual conference co-sponsors must agree to follow applicable privacy and data protection laws.

 Note: if you ask Agile not to contact you by email at a certain email address, Agile will retain a copy of that email address on its “master do not send” list to comply with your no-contact request.

-Agile has a legitimate interest in maintaining personal information of those who communicate voluntarily with it.
+Agile has a legitimate interest in maintaining the personal information of those who communicate voluntarily with it.

 E. Purposes for processing your data